michaelemery/staticanalysis/checker/nullness/infer.md

 ```
 Found 1 issue

-nullness/IntraproceduralReflectiveFieldAccess.java:8: error: ERADICATE_FIELD_NOT_INITIALIZED
+nullness/ReflectFieldAccessIntraProcedural.java:8: error: ERADICATE_FIELD_NOT_INITIALIZED
-  Field `IntraproceduralReflectiveFieldAccess.bar` is not initialized in the constructor and is
+  Field `ReflectFieldAccessIntraProcedural.bar` is not initialized in the constructor and is
   not declared `@Nullable`
   6.    * Assignment of a null reference to a field accessed *intraprocedurally* via reflection.
   7.    */
-  8. > public class IntraproceduralReflectiveFieldAccess {
+  8. > public class ReflectFieldAccessIntraProcedural {
   9.       public String bar;
   10.